Arcadia-Science/2025-g-p-atlas/README.md

 ## Data

-All data anlyzed in https://doi.org/10.57844/arcadia-d316-721f are contained in this repository.
-They are contained in `./data`.
+All data anlyzed in https://doi.org/10.57844/arcadia-d316-721f are contained in the `data` folder of this repository.
 See the folder structure below.
-There are two dataset, one simulated dataset from https://doi.org/10.57844/arcadia-5953-995f and one emperical, F1 yeast hybrid population from https://doi.org/10.1038/nature11867.
+There are two dataset, one simulated dataset from https://doi.org/10.57844/arcadia-5953-995f and one emperical, F1 yeast hybrid, population from https://doi.org/10.1038/nature11867.

 ### Description of the folder structure